wintechis/blast/packages/core/README.md

   1. install the dependencies `yarn install`
   2. run the build script `yarn build`

+Alternatively you could run `yarn build:tds`, `yarn build:node`, or `yarn build:web` to only build the respective file.

 > :warning: You might have to set yarn version using `yarn set version berry` before installing

 ## Usage